waffle-iron/docs/source/cassandra.rst

    column used in the where clause with the lower and upper bounds.
 2. The *cassandra.import.mode* has been set to *incremental*.

-.note::Only Cassandra columns with data type Timeuuid are supported for incremental mode.
+.. note:: Only Cassandra columns with data type Timeuuid are supported for incremental mode.
 The column must also be either the primary key or part of the compound key.
 If it's part of the compound key this will introduce a full scan with ALLOW\_FILTERING added to the query.